 As a result of the legacy development work carried out during BNG, the partnership agreed to develop a follow-up application to the Heritage Lottery Fund, and focus on a new landscape within the Brecks - The Brecks Fen Edge & Rivers.
 An expression of interest was well received and the partnership was encourage to submit a new proposal, which it did in June 2017.

-While still hosted by Suffolk County Council, the BNG partnerhsip has now rebranded as the Brecks Fen Edge and Rivers Landscape Partnership, and will be submitting a stage 2 application for an exciting 5-year, £3.3M scheme in May 2019.
-The new scheme will continue to enable the 20+ partners to deliver landscape heritage focussed projects that engage the community,, local schools and interest groups, creating a real sense of place, and supporting those communities to develop new and sustainable heritage conservation skills.
+While still hosted by Suffolk County Council, the BNG partnerhsip has now rebranded as the Brecks Fen Edge and Rivers Landscape Partnership, and submitted a stage 2 application for an exciting 5-year, £3.3M scheme in May 2019.
+The new application was successful and BFER will now continue to enable the 20+ partners to deliver landscape heritage focussed projects that engage the community, local schools and interest groups, creating a real sense of place, and supporting those communities to develop new and sustainable heritage conservation skills.

 For more information visit www.brecks.org which will become the host site for this Breaking New Ground legacy content, the New BFER scheme, and everything you need to know about the Brecks Landscape Heritage!